 As a business leader, team leader, or human resources professional, it is your job to hire new talent to meet your business needs and goals.
 However, when hiring new talent, you may come across two different types of talent — independent contractors and employees.
 Each has its own benefits and drawbacks and similarities and differences that set them apart.
 If you’re new to the field of hiring, then you might be a little lost as to the difference between these two workers.
 You might also be wondering which would best suit your business structure.

 So, what's the difference between an independent contractor and an employee?

 Classifying Your Workers

-According to employment classification laws, when you hire a new employee, you must first classify your worker as either an independent contractor or a full- or part-time employee.
+According to employment classification laws, when you hire a new employee, you must first classify your worker as either an independent contractor or a full- or part-time employee, or a contract vs direct hire.
 Improper classification can affect both you and your worker.
 Your worker may receive the wrong benefits and compensation, which can hurt them financially.
 If this happens and your worker goes on to pursue legal actions, you can face legal problems, like penalties and fines, and your reputation can suffer.